 The guide also has some information on the military histories and periodicals of other countries.

-If you know which unit or units a soldier served in, you can research the the battles or campaigns his unit served in.
+If you know which unit or units a soldier served in, you can research the battles or campaigns his unit served in.
 This guide will help you to find this information.
-Most of the official documents relating to individual soldiers are held by the National Archives of Australia (NAA) and the Australian War Memorial (AWM) and is available online.
-This guide provides links to these sources.
+Even if you don't know the name of a soldier's unit, you can find his digitised service record on the National Archives of Australia (NAA) website

 An Australian soldier's war